 Generally, companies use multiple systems in order to store and process operational data, to archive historical data or to derive planning values.
 Business users are then maintaining Excel spreadsheets to persist, harmonize and transform data before visualizing insights with an analytics tool.

-All these steps – and even more – can be simplified in a safe and reliable environment by leveraging SAP Data and Analytics Solutions in the Cloud.
+All these steps – and even more – can be simplified in a safe and reliable environment by leveraging SAP HANA Database and Analytics Solutions in the Cloud.

 In our scenario, different datasets are distributed across multiple SAP and Non-SAP Source Systems.
 Actual sales and production data are stored in SAP ERP while additional data values are derived on an SAP HANA Cloud native business application on top of the SAP HANA database, which provides powerful transactional and analytical capabilities.
 Historical sales data is stored on an Amazon S3 file system.
 Machine Learning capabilities are leveraged to predict future sales values, using SAP HANA Predictive Analysis Library.